Gloomcaller/Clean-Win11-Guide/README.md

 ---

 After the installation finishes and your PC restarts, you will be greeted by the Windows 11 setup wizard.
 Proceed to Step 4.

+## Step 4: Skipping the Internet Check (The OOBE Bypass)

+Windows 11 forces you to connect to Wi-Fi and sign in with a Microsoft account during setup.
+We bypass this to create a local, offline account instead.

+1. When you reach the **Let's connect you to a network** screen, press **Shift + F10** on your keyboard.
+   - On some laptops, you may need to press **Shift + Fn + F10**.
+2. A black Command Prompt window will appear.
+Type `start ms-cxh:localonly` and press **Enter**.
+3. The local account creation screen will appear immediately.
+Fill in your username and password.
+   - You can leave the password blank if you want the PC to boot straight to the desktop without typing a password.
+4. Click **Next** and complete the setup.

+> [!TIP]
+> If `start ms-cxh:localonly` does not work for some reason, try the classic method instead:
+> - In the Command Prompt (Shift + F10), type `OOBE\BYPASSNRO` and press Enter.
+> - Your PC will restart.
+When it comes back, click **I don't have internet** > **Continue with limited setup**.
+> - If that also fails, type `taskmgr` in Command Prompt, find "Network Connection Flow" in Task Manager, and click **End Task**.

+---

+Once you have created your account, Windows will prepare your desktop.
+This may take a few minutes.
+Proceed to Step 5.